There will be different levels of ownership depending on where the application is in the life cycle.

 2. IT as ‘Steward’ in Business Data Life Cycle Management

-Businesses today are information-intensive, CIO & IT usually manage data life cycle, from data storage, data collection, data integrity, data security/governance to data analysis., etc. However, at most or businesses, IT doesn't own data, as business functions may declare “ownership” for their data, it makes situation tougher, as siloed data will cause bad decision making, resources wastes, as well as leave risk loopholes, with support and collaboration from business partners, IT can play “steward” role in managing data life cycle more effectively.
-Being ‘steward’, than an ‘owner” shows good attitude
+Businesses today are information-intensive, CIOs & IT usually manage data life cycle, from data storage, data collection, data integrity, data security/governance to data analysis., etc. However, at most or businesses, IT doesn't own data, as business functions may declare “ownership” for their data, it makes situation tougher, as siloed data will cause bad decision making, resources wastes, as well as leave risk loopholes, with support and collaboration from business partners, IT can play “steward” role in managing data life cycle more effectively.
+Being ‘steward’, than an ‘owner” shows good attitude.

 In addition, at the era of Cloud, another question that will emerge in these converged or hybrid clouds are who is ultimately responsible for protecting and securing the application data.
 Presuming the hybrid cloud or so-called converged cloud models take root, which they will, the threat of silos returning is very real.
 Not only will the ‘who owns the data' question emerge more often, but also 'where is my data?' will be heard a lot.
 Any CIO who doesn't wrest complete control of that issue could be asking for trouble.
 As you never want to be in a position of not knowing where that data is or who has control of it.